 5. A 1969 testimony from a Russian engineer about a local psychic who could supposedly heal people with his hands

 This document, titled “‘Magician’ walks into the laboratory,” is a translated document about a “magician” who can create windows into unknown worlds in Tbilisi, Georgia.
-It is enthusiastic, and utterly bewildering.
+The document also extensively describes the technique of Kirlian photography.